SiddhantAttavar/Mini-Projects/README.md

  - TicTacToe: A program that allows users to play a game of TicTacToe against the computer or another user
  - Tree: Another program to draw a Pythagorean tree
  - UFDS Ranking: A program to find the total ranking in UFDS mocks
- - Resign Bot: A chess bot that resigns upon starting the game.
-Written as an entry for [this contest.](https://github.com/soum-c/chess-contest-api)

 ## Android projects: <a name = "android-projects"></a>
  - Android apps: Some sample android apps